 The single was a success in New Zealand, but an attempt to take the new sound across the Tasman was frustrated by Australian immigration issues.
 The band's apparently unstoppable momentum faltered and it seemed in 1984 that their first album might be their last.
 But British producer Ian Taylor heard some demos sent to him by Mushroom and declared an interest in working with the band.
 With Taylor at the controls, the band began recording what would become the 1985 album Expectations at Auckland's Mandrill Studios.

 By this time, Harallambi (in a decision the band later regarded as a mistake) had been ejected, and was replaced first by Christchurch sticksman Steve Birss, then, for the album, by Psychedelic Furs drummer Vince Ely.
-Eddie Olson joined the band for live shows shortly after the release.
+Eddie Olsen joined the band for live shows shortly after the release.

 The third album, Amplifier, came about in 1986 as part of deals put together by Harlequin Studios owner Doug Rogers for release on his own Zulu label.
 It featured the single 'Caroline Skies' and re-recordings of 'Sex & Agriculture' and 'Only I Could Die (And Love You Still)'.
-After some tensions within the partnership – Zulu released the single 'Brand New Doll' without the band's approval – and after indifferent sales, the band relocated to Britain, without Olson.
+After some tensions within the partnership – Zulu released the single 'Brand New Doll' without the band's approval – and after indifferent sales, the band relocated to Britain, without Olsen.

 Like Kiwi acts before and after them, the Dance Exponents experienced the frustrations and the tantalising promise of being a band in London – working day jobs and looking for a record deal.
 But London was also where they discovered they'd become a part of their national culture in a way that transcended chart positions – and even whether they had a record deal at all.